Today, you’re going to learn exactly how to choose a radio station name.

 But even in Loogootee,the station there goes by the name, “94.5FM The Razor.”

-Let’s ditch the name —Exhilaration Radio —and opt for “Joy, Delight, Elation, Zest, or Cheers Radio.”
+Let’s ditch the name —Exhilaration Radio —and opt for simpler words like “Joy, Delight, Elation, Zest, or Cheers Radio.”

 The shorter names are memorable and pronounceable.